 How to Minimize Damage

 There’s no sugar-coated way to tell you this: The recent practice of canyoning and swimming in rivers is damaging the natural balance.
 Degrading the vegetation, turning over pebbles, disturbing the water inevitably damages the natural environment and its animal and aquatic populations.
-For this reason, we don’t recommend you bring children or teenagers to these areas, and you follow the below guide, to help minimize your impact.
+For this reason, we don’t recommend you bring children or teenagers to these areas (take them to one of the popular beaches instead), and please follow the below guide, to help minimize your impact.

 The future depends on your behavior.